 A refrigerant leak is one of the common problems in a heat pump.
-This issue is something you need to address and fix early to avoid spending money on major repairs in the future.
+This issue should be addressed and fixed early to avoid spending money on major repairs in the future.

-To help you understand and avoid this issue, we will tell you four (4) of the common signs that your heat pump is leaking refrigerant.
-Continue reading below.
+Below, we’ll discuss four (4) common signs that your heat pump is leaking refrigerant.

 When your heat pump short cycles, one of the things you should check is its refrigerant system.
 A leaking refrigerant can cause your equipment to work erratically, resulting in frequent turning ‘on’ and ‘off’ of the system.

 While scraping the ice might remove the build-up, it still can’t fix the problem and won’t be a long-term solution.
-You might have to call your trusted HVAC technician to check the heat pumps’ refrigerant and repair or replace them.
+You might have to call your trusted HVAC technician to check the heat pump’s refrigerant and repair or replace it.

-If your heat pump leaks refrigerant, then there is a high chance for you to experience a high humidity level in your home.
-This occurrence happens because your refrigerant system cannot effectively assist in the dehumidification process.
+If your heat pump is leaking refrigerant, you’ll probably experience high humidity levels in your home since your refrigerant system cannot effectively assist in the dehumidification process.

 Excessive humidity can lead to condensation and moisture issues, making your home less comfortable.
 So when you notice a sudden change in your home’s humidity level, your refrigerant might be the culprit.
 Contact the pros right away.

-When your heat pump has a refrigerant leak, it can put extra stress on the equipment’s parts, especially the compressor.
-Excessive pressure on the compressor can affect your heat pump’s overall performance, and with a high workload, your unit can consume more energy.
+When your heat pump has a refrigerant leak, it can put added stress on the equipment’s parts – especially the compressor.
+Excessive pressure on the compressor can affect your heat pump’s overall performance and cause your unit to consume more energy.
 So if you notice a dramatic rise in your utility bill, there is a high chance that your refrigerant might be leaking.